elinas31/is477/StatusReport.md

 # Data Lifecycle:
 How this project relates to the FAIR data lifecycle: Findable, Accessible, Interoperable, Reusable
-## Findable
+## Findable:
 - Using datasets with persistent identifiers such as DOIs
 - Maintaining clear filenames and folder structure in the Github repository
-## Accessible
+## Accessible:
 - Providing download links for each dataset
 - Including conditions such as attribution or licensing for use
-## Interoperable
+## Interoperable:
 - Storing processed data in a widely used scientific format such as CSV
 - Will include column descriptions and data types in metadata for final report
-## Reusable
+## Reusable:
 - Documenting software environment and necessary packages with requirements.txt
 - Including extensive documentation regarding each processing step (acquisition, cleaning, eventually integration, analysis, etc.)

 # Updated Datasets:
 ## Dataset 1: NASA exoplanet archive
-Catalog of confirmed and candidate exoplanets with physical and orbital parameters such as .
+Catalog of confirmed and candidate exoplanets with physical and orbital parameters.
 The confirmed planet data includes parameters or calculations that are combined from different references.
 References are given for each value in the metadata.
 Operated under Creative Commons license.
 (https://exoplanetarchive.ipac.caltech.edu/cgi-bin/TblView/nph-tblView?app=ExoTbls&config=PSCompPars)

 ## (CHANGED) Dataset 2: ESA exoplanet catalog